airbytehq/airbyte/docs/connector-development/README.md

-# Developing Connectors
+# Connector Development

 Airbyte supports two types of connectors: Sources and Destinations.
-A connector takes the form of a Docker image which follows the [Airbyte specification](../../understanding-airbyte/airbyte-specification.md).
+A connector takes the form of a Docker image which follows the [Airbyte specification](../understanding-airbyte/airbyte-specification.md).

 To build a new connector in Java or Python, we provide templates so you don't need to start everything from scratch.